When can babies eat jalapeño peppers?

 That said, introducing jalapeños and other hot peppers after the first birthday can have its benefits.
 A jalapeño pepper’s powerful fire can mask the flavors of other foods when its mixed into dishes, which can confuse your baby, causing the child to associate heat with foods that may not actually be hot.
 The heat from jalapeños can also cause a burning sensation on the tongue, which can be scary for young eaters.
 Food should be fun and joyful!

 Whenever you decide to introduce jalapeños to your baby, make sure to offer a scant amount at first, and taste before you serve.
-Read on for tips on introducing hot peppers!
+Check out our tips on introducing hot peppers!

 Are jalapeño peppers healthy for babies?